 Cash generated from operations, along with available cash and cash equivalents, is expected to be sufficient to fund our normal operating needs for the remainder of fiscal year 2018.
 Normal operating needs in fiscal year 2018 include working capital, capital expenditures, and cash dividends.
-The change in cash flows from operating activities reflected a net loss for the first three months of fiscal year 2018, as well as a change to deferred tax asset and liability balances which were remeasured under the recently enacted tax legislation, as previously discussed above.
+The change in cash flows from operating activities reflected a net loss for the first six months of fiscal year 2018, as well as a change to deferred tax asset and liability balances which were remeasured under the recently enacted tax legislation, as previously discussed above.
 The change in cash flows from operating activities in the current-year period also reflected a discretionary cash contribution of \$112 million to fund our pension obligation.
-The current period change in operating assets and liabilities was a net source of cash and primarily reflected higher levels of accounts payable and accrued expenses, primarily due to an increase in income taxes payable, as well as lower levels of trade receivables, partially offset by higher levels of inventory.
-The perior-year period reflected losses recorded upon our extinguishment of certain long-term notes in the first three months of fiscal year 2017, which are included within Other, net.
+The current period change in operating assets and liabilities was a net source of cash and primarily reflected higher levels of accounts payable and accrued expenses, primarily due to an increase in income taxes payable, and lower levels of inventory.
+As noted above, both the current and prior-year periods reflected losses recorded upon our extinguishment of certain long-term notes which are included within Other, net.